A fast and crazy-light running shoe

 The Kinvara 12 is not as cushioned and flexible as previous versions, but still has a decent amount of cushioning.
 You get a really comfortable ride with the combination of cushioning in the shoe.

-The removable foam insole combines with 2 extra layers of cushioning to create the right balance of cushion and weight.
+The removable foam insole combines with 2 extra layers of cushioning to create the right balance of comfort and weight.
 The first layer is Everun, which is Saucony’s way of creating springy soft landings with high energy return.
-You get about 83% more energy return than other midsole technologies on the market and the foam holds up over time.
+You get about 83% more energy return than other midsole technologies on the market, and the foam holds up over time.

-The midsole is really soft and durable overall.
-I love the energy return in these shoes, and the responsiveness is just as advertised with the inclusion of the topsole.
+The result is really soft and durable midsole.
+I love the energy return in these shoes, and the responsiveness is just as advertised.

 Keep in mind that the shoe has a really low heel drop, at only 4 mm.
 You get a more natural running form, as you rely less on cushioning and stability features.
 But low heel drops aren’t for everyone, and can cause calf strain for some runners.
 It’s a good idea to transition slowly into lower heel drop shoes if you aren’t used to them.